sqjin/CellChat/README.md

 CellChat package requires only a standard computer with enough RAM to support the in-memory operations.

 ### Software requirements
 This package is supported for macOS, Windows and Linux.
-The package has been tested on macOS: Mojave (10.14.5).
+The package has been tested on macOS: Mojave (10.14.5) and Windows 10.

 Dependencies of CellChat package are indicated in the Description file, and can be automatically installed when installing CellChat pacakge.